aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

 source('http://www.public.iastate.edu/~maitra/stat501/Rcode/BoxMTest.R')
 ```

 This time we're going to explore other options for classification.
-Namely discriminant analysis and K nearest neighbours.
+Namely discriminant analysis and K nearest neighbors.

 Again we prepare our data and make the test and train sets.